 - Protecting critical habitat

-When was the NLCS created?
+When were the National Conservation Lands created?

-What is included in the NLCS?
+What is included in National Conservation Lands?

-NLCS includes over 886 federally recognized areas and approximately 27 million acres of National Conservation Areas, National Scenic and Historic Trails, National Monuments, Wild and Scenic Rivers, Wilderness Areas, Wilderness Study Areas, and Conservation Lands of the California Desert.
+The National Conservation Lands include over 886 federally recognized areas and approximately 27 million acres of National Conservation Areas, National Scenic and Historic Trails, National Monuments, Wild and Scenic Rivers, Wilderness Areas, Wilderness Study Areas, and Conservation Lands of the California Desert.